misteraverin/ifmocpp/README.md

 # study-notes
-This repository contains assigments on cpp coursre in NRU ITMO (winter - spring 2016)
+This repository contains assigments on C++ coursre in NRU ITMO (winter - spring 2016)